 Sight words are known on sight, usually within a split second.
 The reader does not have to think about how to decode these words.

-Sight words that beginning readers must learn, however, are those which do not follow common phonics rules, yet appear often, even in primary text.
+Sight words that beginning readers must learn, however, are those which do not follow common phonics rules, yet appear often, especially in primary text.

-Even though the English language is more than 95% regular in the way that words are pronounced, some important sight words, such as “said” and “they,” are examples.
+Even though the English language is more than 95% regular in the way that words are pronounced, some important words, such as “said” and “they,” are examples of words that do not follow rules of phonics.

-Many introductory readers of English text encounter this inconsistency, and young children, especially, can become befuddled by it.
+Many introductory readers of English text encounter this inconsistency, and young children can often become befuddled by it.

-That is why these words must be taught separately, and to mastery, in small numbers.
-Our Sight Word Kit A and Sight Word Kit B address this problem with the most common, irregular words in primary English text.
+That is why these common, irregular words must be taught separately, and to mastery, a few at a time.
+Our Sight Word Kit A and Sight Word Kit B address this problem with the 100 most common, irregular words in primary English text in an effective and enjoyable way.

 Once these words are learned, reading fluency usually improves dramatically.
-Many teachers require too many sight words to be memorized, overloading the memory banks of beginning and struggling readers.
-It is so much better to focus on learning high-frequency, irregular sight words instead.
+Many teachers require too many words to be memorized, overloading the memory banks of beginning and struggling readers.
+It is so much better to focus on memorizing only high-frequency, irregular sight words instead.
 All other words can be learned using regular phonics and/or linguistic methods.

 An Effective STRATEGY for Sight Words and for Spelling: